-Although CADA does not have any employees who are eligible for the federal Family Medical Leave Act ("FMLA"), CADA employees may qualify for leave under the or the state California Family Rights Act ("CFRA"), ..
-CADA has implemented this Family Care and Medical Leave policy in order to provide many, although not all, of the rights and responsibilities included in the FMLA and CFRA, as well as many, but not all, of the rights and responsibilities included in the FMLA, as detailed below.
+Although CADA does not have any employees who are eligible for the federal Family Medical Leave Act ("FMLA"), CADA employees may qualify for leave under the California Family Rights Act ("CFRA").
+CADA has implemented this Family Care and Medical Leave policy in order to provide the rights and responsibilities included in the CFRA, as well as many, but not all, of the rights and responsibilities included in the FMLA, as detailed below.